“…everyone knew that all islands were worlds unto themselves, that to come onto an island was to come to another world.”

 The Beara Education Training Board in Castletownbere offers a number of adult education services.
 The BIM Regional Fisheries College in Castletownbere offers a number of courses related to the fishing and aquaculture industries.

 St Michael’s Church (Catholic) is located in the centre of the island, Fr Noel Spring, travels in from Castletownbere on Sundays’s to say Mass at 10am.
-Sunday Mass is also broadcast on Bere Island community radio.
-(Please note, at the current time, due to Covid-19 regulations Sunday Mass is on the radio only).
+Sunday Mass is also broadcast on Bere Island community radio 100.1 FM.

 A children’s playground is located adjacent to the island Hotel.